SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenor EPM MAM Consumer.md

 # Telenor EPM MAM Consumer

-This driver is used to collect messages stored in a RabbitMQ queue and forward them to multiple **Telenor EPM Collector** elements.
+This connector is used to collect messages stored in a RabbitMQ queue and forward them to multiple **Telenor EPM Collector** elements.

 The messages are transferred from the MAM consumer to the collectors using multi-threaded serial communication.

-To be aware of the collector elements available in the system, the driver will read provision files created by the **Telenor EPM Manager** element.
+To be aware of the collector elements available in the system, the connector will read provision files created by the **Telenor EPM Manager** element.

 ## About